-Editing a Fontwork object
+Editing a Fontwork Object

 Now that the Fontwork object is created, you can edit some of its attributes.
-To do this, you can use the Fontwork toolbar, the Formatting toolbar, or menu options as described in this section.
+To do this, you can use the Fontwork toolbar, the Properties deck of the Sidebar, the Formatting toolbar, or menu options as described in this section.
 If the selected Fontwork object is a 3D object, you can also use the 3D-Settings toolbar.

-Using the Fontwork toolbar
+Using the Fontwork Toolbar

-Make sure that the Fontwork toolbar, shown in Figure 8, is visible.
+Make sure that the Fontwork toolbar, shown in Figure 9, is visible.
 If you do not see it, go to View > Toolbars > Fontwork.
 Click on the different icons to edit Fontwork objects.